FaizanMominGit/SitePulse/README.md

 ## 📜 License

-This project is created as a solution for a construction management problem statement.
+This project is licensed under the MIT License.
+See the [LICENSE file](https://github.com/FaizanMominGit/SitePulse/blob/main/LICENSE) for details.